rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-transform-prototyping-and-plugin-development.md

 [Screenshot 1](/2023-01-17_19.56.13.png)

-In the bottom left, there's a transform code editing section.
+On the bottom left, there's a transform code editing section.
 By default ASTExplorer gives you the following example code that reverses the order or characters in identifier names: